nfdi4plants/ARC-specification/ARC specification.md

 Notes:
   - The attribute *publishable* does not imply that data and metadata contained in an ARC are suitable for publication in a specific outlet (e.g. PRIDE, GEO, EBI) nor that metadata is complete or enables reusability of data.
 While it may be straightforward to convert the ARC schema into one required by specific publishers or repositories, additional metadata requirements may be enforced during conversion.
 These are intentionally not captured in this specification.

-  - It might be worth to notice that experimental metadata necessary for publication in a specific outlet is encoded by template that can be found [here](https://github.com/nfdi4plants/SWATE_templates).
+  - It might be worth to notice that experimental metadata necessary for publication in a specific outlet is encoded by templates that can be found [here](https://github.com/nfdi4plants/SWATE_templates).

   - Minimal administrative metadata ensure compliance with DataCite for DOI creation

 ### Reproducible ARCs

 Reproducability of ARCs referes mainly to its *Runs*.
 With an ARC it MUST be possible to reproduce the run data.
 Therefore, necessary software MUST be available in *Workflows*.
-In the case of non-deterministic software the run results should represent typical examples
+In the case of non-deterministic software the run results should represent typical examples.

 ## Mechanism for quality control of ARCs

 ARCs are supposed to be living research objects and as such are at no point in time complete.
 Nevertheless, a mechanism to report the current state and quality of an ARC is indispensable.
-Therefore, ARCs will be scored according to the amount of metadata information available (specifically with established minimal metadata standards such as MinSeqE, MIAPPE etc), the quality of data and metadata (this metric will be established in the next version), manual curation and review, and the re-use of ARCs by other researcher measured by physical includes of the data and referencing.
+Therefore, ARCs will be scored according to the amount of metadata information available (specifically with established minimal metadata standards such as MinSeqE, MIAPPE, etc.), the quality of data and metadata (this metric will be established in the next version), manual curation and review, and the re-use of ARCs by other researchers measured by physical includes of the data and referencing.

 To foster FAIRification, badges will be earned by reaching certain scores for a transparent review process.